adamatics/containerize-streamlit-with-chatbot-app/README.md

 # Project Manager Streamlit App

+## Before Using

-**BEFORE USING**: Update the AdaLab URL to your corresponding installation in the script string defined in the `embed_script` function in `streamlit_app/components.py`.
+**IMPORTANT**: Update the AdaLab URL to your corresponding installation in the script string defined in the `embed_script` function in `streamlit_app/components.py`.

+The chatbot functionality of this app depends on a Workspace in an Anything LLM instance.
+For the purpose of this demo, a test Workspace was created using the information in this README.
+If you are using this project as a template for a different project, remember to create a workspace in the Anything LLM app deployed in your AdaLab and feed it with the documents relevant for your project.
+After that, go to the `Embedded Chat` tab in Configuration and click on the `Create embed` blue button to create a client for your Workspace.
+Once you have done this, copy the values for `data-embed-id`, `data-base-api-url`, and `src` into the corresponding entries in the fucntion `embed_script` in the `streamlit_app/components.py` file.

 This repository contains a Streamlit app designed to help manage projects efficiently.
 The app is visually attractive and feature-rich, with various sections to provide a comprehensive project management experience.